-The fundamental finding in psychometric research into intelligence (Spearman, 1904) is Spearman's observation of the positive manifold: the invariable and inevitable positive correlation between a subject's performance across all cognitive tests.
+The fundamental finding in psychometric research into intelligence was Charles Spearman's observation in the early 1900s of the "positive manifold" effect - the invariable and inevitable positive correlation between performance across cognitive ability tests.
 This general factor, g, characterizes the shared variance common to all cognitive abilities, reflecting that all cognitive tests measure something in common.
-However, variance in ability that is unique to particular tests will also exist, as Spearman reasoned when noting that the correlation between cognitive abilities was not perfect (for example, on a test of French language versus a test of mathematics).
-Soon thereafter emerged a second key observation: the introduction of the hierarchical model of cognitive abilities (Spearman, 1904, developed further in Spearman, 1927).
-This factorial structure approach to intelligence estimates specific cognitive abilities from observed performance on various cognitive tests (Thomson, 1951), which then construct a hierarchy of cognitive abilities.
-Today, this dominant view of intelligence is best characterized by Catell-Horn-Carrol theory: a latent variable g (general intelligence) causes all shared variance in broad intellectual abilities (e.g., general intelligence, fluid intelligence, short-term memory), which can each be measured from specific tests of narrow cognitive abilities (inductive reasoning, perceptual speed, free-recall memory) (Flanagan and Dixon, 2014; Schneider and McGrew, 2018).
-This consensus remained dominant throughout the 20th century and indeed, research continues to identify the positive manifold (e.g., Caemmerer et al., 2020) in all studies conducted using modern psychometric testing batteries.
+Further, variance in ability that is unique to particular tests will also exist, as Spearman observed when noting that the correlation between cognitive abilities was not perfect (for example, differing performance on a test of French language versus a test of mathematics).
+Soon thereafter emerged a second key observation: the introduction of the hierarchical model of cognitive abilities (as proposed by Spearman, using an early factor analytic method).
+The factor analytic approach to elucidating the structure of intelligence, extracts specific cognitive ability factors from observed performance on various cognitive tests (cf. Godfrey Thomson's work), which then construct a hierarchy of cognitive abilities.
+Today, this dominant view of intelligence is best characterized by the Cattell-Horn-Carroll (CHC) theory whereby a latent variable g (general intelligence) causes all shared variance in broad intellectual abilities (e.g., general intelligence, fluid intelligence, short-term memory), which can each be measured from specific tests of narrow cognitive abilities - inductive reasoning, perceptual speed, free-recall memory (cf. Boyle, 1988; Flanagan and Dixon, 2014; Schneider and McGrew, 2018).
+This consensus remained dominant throughout the 20th century, and indeed, research continues to identify the "positive manifold" effect (Caemmerer et al., 2020) in studies conducted using modern psychometric test batteries.

 However, a critical issue with psychometric research into intelligence remains.
-Several alternative explanations of the positive manifold exist, beyond the reflective factor model first identified by Spearman, and in most cases behavioral data alone is not able to distinguish between these these competing theoretical explanations.
-This motivates the the use of neuroscience data in studying theories of intelligence, ideally to map the neural substrates and network operations that underpin specific cognitive abilities (Pessoa, 2014; Varoquaux et al., 2018), affording empirical tests of the various formal structures of intelligence proposed by behavioral theories.
+Several alternative explanations of the "positive manifold" exist, beyond the reflective factor model first identified by Spearman, and in most cases behavioral data alone is not able to distinguish between these competing theoretical explanations.
+This motivates the use of neuroscience data in studying theories of intelligence, ideally to map the neural substrates and network operations that underpin specific cognitive abilities (Pessoa, 2014; Varoquaux et al., 2018), affording empirical tests of the various formal structures of intelligence proposed by behavioral theories.
 Relevantly, developments in psychometric theories of g somewhat mirror the development of cognitive neuroscience theories of intelligence, reflecting an emerging trend towards formal network models of human intelligence.

-From the early beginnings of the 20th century, alternative theories of intelligence have adopted a network perspective, arguing against the consensus model of a reflective factor structure underlying intelligence, and against the existence of g.
-One long-standing perspective against g is the view that the positive manifold instead emerges from many overlapping cognitive processes (Bartholomew et al., 2009; Maxwell, 1972; Thurstone, 1934), a position termed sampling theorem.
-Instead of associating the positive manifold with a causal latent factor g, sampling theorem rejects the existence of a single unifying factor.
-Network representations are often employed when appealing to sampling theorem, either in explaining intelligence as an overlapping network of cognitive abilities (Hampshire et al., 2012), or explicitly identifying those networks of cognitive ability with human brain networks (Kovacs and Conway, 2016; McIntosh, 2000; Soreq et al., 2021).
+From the beginning of the 20th century, theories of intelligence have adopted a network perspective.
+Indeed, one long-standing sampling theorem perspective is that the "positive manifold" effect may emerge from many overlapping cognitive processes (Bartholomew et al., 2009).
+Instead of associating the "positive manifold" effect with a causal latent factor g, sampling theorem rejects the existence of a single unifying factor.
+Network representations are often employed when appealing to a sampling theorem, either in explaining intelligence as an overlapping network of cognitive abilities (Hampshire et al., 2012), or explicitly identifying those networks of cognitive ability with human brain networks (Kovacs and Conway, 2016; McIntosh, 2000;

+Soreq et al., 2021).
 Other formal models of intelligence, such as the mutualism model (van der Maas et al., 2006) or the wiring model (Savi et al., 2019), provide more novel explanations for the structure of intelligence, again grounded in network representations (Savi et al., 2021).
-Briefly, we will give an overview of influential structural models for the positive manifold, providing context and grounding for the remainder of our discussion into cognitive neuroscience theories of intelligence.
+Briefly, we will provide an overview of models for the "positive manifold" effect, thereby providing context and grounding for the remainder of our discussion into cognitive neuroscience theories of intelligence.